SarasotaBay.png

 Additional Benefits of Assisted Living Communities

-They can participate in some of the leisure activities offered by the facility such as card playing, musical entertainment, or an outside group excursion to play putt-putt golf.
+One of the greatest advantages of assisted living is flexibility.
+Residents can choose how much privacy or social interaction they prefer.
+They can participate in some of the leisure activities offered by the facility, such as card playing, musical entertainment, or an outside group excursion to play putt-putt golf.
 When they are done socializing with their friends, they can retreat to their own room or apartment.

 Is Assisted Living the Same as an Independent Living Community?

-Although assisted living sounds much like an independent living community, there are some differences.
+While assisted living and independent living share some similarities, they serve different needs.
 Independent living communities are made up of seniors who are able to live on their own and manage their own affairs, but prefer to live near other like-minded individuals primarily for social reasons.

 Independent living communities typically offer a variety of group social activities and may offer services such as meal preparation, laundry, housekeeping, etc. Residents typically have their own apartment or small home within the community.